2025 Big 12 Championship Game

-The 2025 Big 12 Championship Game is a college football game that will be played on December 6, 2025, at AT&T Stadium in Arlington, Texas.
-It will be the 24th edition of the Big 12 Championship Game, and will determine the champion of the Big 12 Conference for the 2025 season.
-The game will air on ABC at 12:00 noon EST. The game will feature the top two teams following the regular season and the winner will earn an automatic bid in the 2025–26 College Football Playoff.
-On November 10, 2025 the Big 12 announced Edward Jones as the new title sponsorship of the Conference Title Game.
+The 2025 Big 12 Championship Game was a college football game played on December 6, 2025, at AT&T Stadium in Arlington, Texas.
+It was the 24th edition of the Big 12 Championship Game and determined the champion of the Big 12 Conference for the 2025 season.
+The game aired on ABC at 12:00 EST. The game featured the top two teams, BYU and Texas Tech, following the regular season and the winner earned an automatic bid in the 2025–26 College Football Playoff.
+For the second straight year, a first-time Big 12 winner would be awarded the conference trophy.
+On November 10, 2025, the Big 12 announced Edward Jones as the new title sponsor of the game.
+Texas Tech defeated BYU 34–7, earning an automatic bid in the 2025–26 College Football Playoff.

 Overview

 Team selection

 Due to the conference having have imbalanced schedules, the conference will continue to use tiebreaking scenarios created before the 2024−25 season.